A Splendid Little Fort in Miami (1898)

 The City of Miami was not quite two years old when a conflict with Spain was brewing to its south on the island of Cuba.
 Cuba, a colony or province of Spain at the time, was fighting for independence.
 The United States was supporting the effort.

-The conflict between Spain and United States escalated on February 15th, 1898, when the USS Maine sunk in the Havana Harbor due to a massive explosion.
+The conflict between Spain and United States escalated on February 15, 1898, when the USS Maine sunk in the Havana Harbor due to a massive explosion.
 The ship was sent to Cuba to protect American citizens and interests.
-Although Spain and the US differed on the cause of the explosion, the event was a catalyst leading to what John Hay, the American Secretary of State at the time, called a “Splendid Little War”.
+Although Spain and the US differed on the cause of the explosion, the event was a catalyst leading to what John Hay, the U.S. Secretary of State at the time, called a “Splendid Little War”.
 While the war only lasted three months, the initial reaction by the young city of Miami was fear and concern.

 Miami in 1898